dsatija/SimpleToDoApp/README.md

  - Persist the todo items into **SQLite** instead of a text file
  - Improve style of the todo items in the list using a **custom adapter**:
     Created List view with custom layout which consist of **Text view and Check    box**.
+ - Code added for persisting checkbox value in sqlite.

 ## Video Walkthrough